eikek/tus4s/README.md

 It is comprised of the following modules:

-- *core* depends on `http4s-core` (only) and provides the basic data structures for supporting the tus protocol
+- *core* provides some core structures for supporting the tus protocol
+- *fs* provides a backend for storing files on the local file system
-- *routes* depends on `http4s-dsl` to implement the tus protocol as server `HttpRoutes` value that you can mount in your endpoint hierarchy
+- *http4s* depends on `http4s-dsl` to implement the tus protocol as server `HttpRoutes` value that you can mount in your endpoint hierarchy